flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 >
 > -- <cite>David Shippy, chief architect of the [Power Processing Unit](playstation-3#the-powerpc-processing-unit) (PPU)</cite>

 Ironically, as of 2022, IBM's PowerPC chips have vanished from both desktop computers and video consoles, maybe this set a bad precedent and greatly affected IBM's trust in future businesses?
-I'm afraid I don't know the answer to that.
+I go over this effect later on.

 To sum it up, IBM signed an agreement with Sony and Toshiba to develop Cell in 2001.
 Two years later, in 2003, IBM agreed to supply Microsoft with a new low-powered multi-core CPU.
 Microsoft's CPU will be called **Xenon** and will inherit part of Cell's technology, with extra input from Microsoft (focusing on multi-core homogeneous computing and bespoke security).
 Also, while IBM would brand Cell with its 'BladeCenter' line of servers, Xenon could only be fitted on an Xbox 360 motherboard.